cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 We warmly welcome everybody willing to further develop CrypTool or to give feedback.
-We are also glad about hints telling us about papers (diploma, bachelor, master, or doctor thesis or seminar and project works), which could be integrated into CrypTool.
+We are also glad about hints telling us about papers (diploma, bachelor, master, or doctor thesis, or seminar and project works), which could be integrated into CrypTool.
 Especially young developers should have the heart to participate -- as proven in the past they'll learn a lot about professional software